How To Use Massage Gun Attachments

 How to Use:

-Move along the entire length of the hip flexor at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the hip flexor for 2 minutes.
-For best results, use lower speed with light to moderate pressure.
+To activate the muscles, move along the entire length of the hip flexor at a moderate pace for 30 seconds.
+Slowly move along the hip flexor for 2 minutes to promote recovery and relaxation.
+For best results, use a lower speed with light to moderate pressure.

 Best Suited Attachment: